dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I am prepared for the worst, but hope for the best.
+  Because tomorrow, the sun will rise.
+Who knows what the tide may bring.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1507 days)